solkim-83/tp/docs/DeveloperGuide.md

 **`Tag`** component:

 `Tag`s are represented by a single alphanumeric string with no spaces.
 There is support for child-tagging.
 This allows directional relations to be established between `Tag`s.
-Certain commands will group a `Tag` together with its child-tags to perform an action.
+Certain commands will group a `Tag` together with its sub-tags to perform an action.
 - `TagTree` handles tag-to-tag relations.
 - `TagTreeImpl` extends from the abstract class `TagTree`.
 It uses a tree data structure to store directional tag-to-tag relations.
 The implementation of the tree is done with a hash map, mapping each `Tag` to its set of child-tags.
+For convenience, the reverse mapping (i.e. map from each `Tag` to its set of parent-tags) is also provided.

 Any new links established between tags have to go through the `TagTree`. `TagTree` provides methods to query or edit tag-to-tag relationships.